What is a QROPS pension ?

 UK pensions fall into two broad groups:

-- Defined Contribution schemes (often known as ‘money purchase’ schemes), and
+- (often known as ‘money purchase’ schemes), and

-- Defined Benefit Schemes (often referred to as a ‘Final Salary Schemes’)
+- (often referred to as a ‘Final Salary Schemes’)

 As Blacktower Financial Management (International) Limited is a European firm, we are regulated by the Gibraltar Financial Services Commission rather than the Financial Conduct Authority in the UK.
 In accordance with the above legislation, we work with trusted UK independent financial advisers, who are not linked to Blacktower, who can give you impartial advice on the transfer of your scheme benefits and we have no influence over the recommendations that they may make.
 You can therefore be sure that you will receive truly independent advice, tailored to your personal situation and financial circumstances and fully in line with the Conduct of Business Sourcebook (COBS) rules in the FCA Handbook.